wasp-lang/wasp/web/docs/auth/username-and-pass.md

 </TabItem>
 </Tabs>

-We suggest using the built-in args validators for your authentication flow.
+We suggest using the built-in field validators for your authentication flow.
 You can import them from `@wasp/auth/validation.js`.
+These are the same validators that Wasp uses internally for the default authentication flow.

 #### Username